3 lessons for every mom bringing up boys in her family. Keep these tips in mind as you’re raising confident boys. A must-read for all moms of boys!

 Moms of boys, you know what I’m talking about.
 Whether you have one boy or three (or more!), we need to be conscious of bringing up boys.
 I used to think we should disregard gender in parenting.
 That we feed the fire when we parent according to whether our kids are girls or boys.
 That we’re succumbing to the stereotypes.

-3 lessons every mom bringing up boys needs to teach
+3 lessons all moms of boys needs to teach

 I learned we should teach our children lessons that do arise because of their genders.
 Boys and girls are different, and not always in a bad way.
 And not always in every typical way.
-Bringing up boys means teaching them values we’d want them to hold even as adults.
+Being moms of boys means teaching them values we’d want them to hold even as adults.

 Be kind and gentle